 Therefore, this factor is expected to boost the CCS market growth in the coming years.
 In line with this, the Alberta Carbon Trunk Line (ACTL) system CCUS project in Canada came online in June 2020 to seize harmful carbon dioxide from industrial facilities and utilize the gas for permanent storage and enhanced oil recovery.

-Fortune Business Insights also informed that the need for huge investments for setting up large-scale CCS systems may hamper the carbon capture and sequestration market growth.
-Moreover, the Covid-19 pandemic has slowed down the operations in various facilities across many countries, thus, this factor may also hinder growth in the foreseeable future.
+Fortune Business Insights also says that the need for huge investments for setting up large-scale CCS systems may hamper the carbon capture and sequestration market growth.
+Moreover, the Covid-19 pandemic has slowed down operations in various facilities across many countries, thus, this factor may also hinder growth in the foreseeable future.

 Oil & gas industry players joining hands to develop new CCS projects

 It is worth reminding that in July 2021, Aker Carbon Capture launched a new integrated service portfolio to provide customers with a single offering that includes the whole CCS value chain, including CO2 capture, transportation, and treatment.